andycroll/andycroll.com/_posts/2018/2018-03-04-only-use-named-scopes-ouside-models.md

 ## Use…

-...only named scopes that you define in your model.
+…only named scopes that you define in your model.

 ```ruby
 class Post < ApplicationRecord